 Project “Operations Footprint”

-A significant increase in sales by 2020 is the goal of a world market leader for injection moulding machines.
+A significant increase in sales is the goal of a world market leader for machine tools.
 A redesign of the manufacturing footprint of four locations in the European manufacturing network opened the way to this goal.MORE

 With ROI's Manufacturing Footprint Methodology, the company received concrete and well-founded solutions for redesigning its manufacturing landscape and organization in a short period of time.MORE